-Our Group Consumer business is geographically diversified with operations in Singapore, Australia and the emerging markets.
-Some of the countries in which our business operates have experienced or continue to experience political instability.
-The continuation or reemergence of such political instability in the future could have a material adverse effect on economic or social conditions in those countries, as well as on the ownership, control and condition of our assets in those areas.
+Our business is geographically diversified with operations in Singapore, Australia and the emerging markets.
+Some of the countries in which we operate have experienced or continue to experience political instability.
+The continuation or re-emergence of such political instability in the future could have a material adverse effect on economic or social conditions in those countries, as well as on the ownership, control and condition of our assets in those areas.